earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-05-working-directory.md

 class-lesson: ['setup-r-rstudio']
 permalink: course-materials/earth-analytics/week-1/setup-working-directory/
 dateCreated: 2016-12-12
-dateModified: 2016-12-28
+dateModified: 2017-01-06
 author_profile: false
 comments: false
 order: 5
 ---
+{% include toc title="This Lesson" icon="file-text" %}

 ## Setup your working directory

 As we learned in the previous tutorial, project organization is integral to efficient research.
-In this tutorial, we will create the working directory that we will use for all of our work.
-This working directory will be carefully organized with a `\data` directory that we will use to save all of the data we use in our lessons.
+In this tutorial, we will create the project directory that we will use for all of our work.
+This project directory will be carefully organized with a `\data` directory that we will use to save all of the data we use in our lessons.